PhD, Computer Science

 Recent & Upcoming Talks

-I lead the Hazel project, which has developed type-theoretic foundations for a new kind of live programming environment that can understand, manipulate, and run incomplete programs, i.e. programs with both syntactic and semantic holes.
+I lead the Hazel project, which has so far developed type-theoretic foundations for a new kind of live programming environment that can understand, manipulate, and run incomplete programs, i.e. programs with holes.

 These papers serve as the foundation for our ongoing research into the future of programming environments.